 In addition to manufacturing best practices, think about the other partners and third-parties that make up your supply chain — especially when it comes to shipping and transportation.

-For instance, ShipBob is a 3PL that offers global fulfillment services, so merchants can distribute inventory nearest to their customers to reduce overall transportation routes.
+For instance, ShipBob is a 3PL that offers global fulfilment services, so merchants can distribute inventory nearest to their customers to reduce overall transportation routes.

 ShipBob partners with Ecocart so you can purchase carbon credits by allowing your customers to choose (and optionally, pay for) carbon offsets on a per-order basis, and allowing you to offset the carbon impact of product manufacturing and even last-mile delivery.

 You can also reduce your carbon footprint by offering a more sustainable returns process for your products.
 For example, returns management solution Happy Returns (a partner of ShipBob’s that has a direct integration) allows brands to utilise 700 Return Bars across the US, without the need for any new packaging.

 8. Train your employees in sustainability